 Please be advised that all students must use their ID cards or id numbers in order to purchase any items from the cafeteria.
 No student may use another student’s account.
 We are strongly encouraging all students to remember their pin numbers or carry their cards.
 Students who know their pin number or carry their card help to make the lunch lines run much faster and gives your students more time to enjoy their meal.

 Snacks will be offered on a limited basis in the PLC, OES and OIS beginning September 5, 2017.
 SNACKS ARE NOT PART OF THE FREE/REDUCED LUNCH PROGRAM.
 The Junior and Senior High will offer snacks beginning the 1st day of school.
 Please be advised that a student must have money in their account or money with them that day to buy a snack.
-We do not let any students charge breakfast, snack items or milk.
+We do not let any students charge snack, a la carte items or milk.
 Nor do we allow a student to buy a snack if they currently owe the cafeteria money.

 Menus will be available online at www.octorara.k12.pa.us.

 Please feel free to contact me if you have any questions, concerns or suggestions.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.